aivazis/pylith/docs-sphinx/user/examples/3d/subduction/meshing.md

 :::{figure-md} fig:example:subduction:3d:mesh
 <img src="figs/subduction3d_mesh.*" alt="Visualization of the `fault_slabtop` nodeset (yellow dots) for the Exodus-II file `mesh/mesh_tet.exo` using the `viz/plot_mesh.py` ParaView Python script.
 One can step through the different nodesets using the animation controls.
 This script can also be use to show the mesh quality." width="100%"/>

 Visualization of the `fault_slabtop` nodeset (yellow dots) for the Exodus-II file `mesh/mesh_tet.exo` using the `viz/plot_mesh.py` ParaView Python script.
 One can step through the different nodesets using the animation controls.
-This script can also be use to show the mesh quality.
+This script can also show the mesh quality.
 :::